Education Act 1496

-The act was passed by the Parliament at Edinburgh on 13 June 1496 in the reign of James IV, and in the 19th century it remained in effect as one of the principal Statutes for the management of schools under Scots law.
+The act was passed by the Parliament at Edinburgh on 13 June 1496 in the reign of James IV; in the 19th century, it remained in effect as one of the principal statutes for the management of schools under Scots law.

-This act is sometimes referred to as the Education Act of 1494, this is due to an error in some editions of the Acts of Parliament where it is listed as 1494 James IV, c.
+This act is sometimes referred to as the Education Act 1494; this is due to an error in some editions of the Acts of Parliament, where it is listed as 1494 James IV, c.
 54.